AC-prosp/competitor-price-signals-api/README.md

 Track competitor price and product changes in real time and trigger automated actions.

-## Overview
+Set up in under 60 seconds.
+No scraping setup required.

-Competitors change prices, stock, and product listings constantly.
-Reacting late can cost revenue.
+---

-This API monitors product pages and detects meaningful changes such as price updates and availability changes.
-It returns structured data and can trigger webhooks so your systems can respond immediately.
+## What this does

-## Features
+Competitors change prices, stock, and products constantly.
+If you react too late, you lose revenue.

-- Detect price drops and increases
+This API monitors product pages and detects meaningful changes such as:

-- Monitor stock availability changes
+- Price drops and increases
-- Structured JSON output
+- Stock availability changes
-- Webhook support for real-time automation
+- Product updates

-- Designed for developers and automation systems
+It returns structured data and can trigger webhooks so your systems can react instantly.

-- Fast and reliable monitoring
+---

-## Example Response
+## Example response

 ```json
 {